madelinegannon/SkeletonTracker/README.md

     PS> .\vcpkg integrate install
     ```

-    - If `vcpkg` and protobuf are already installed, you can update to the latest protobuf compilier by doing [this](https://github.com/Microsoft/vcpkg/blob/master/docs/about/faq.md#how-do-i-update-libraries).
+    If `vcpkg` and protobuf are already installed, you can update to the latest protobuf compilier by doing [this](https://github.com/Microsoft/vcpkg/blob/master/docs/about/faq.md#how-do-i-update-libraries).

-    2. Follow Protobuf C++ Installation Instructions [for Windows](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md#c-installation---windows)
+    2. Follow Protobuf C++ Installation Instructions [for Windows](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md#c-installation---windows):

     ```
     PS> vcpkg install protobuf protobuf:x64-windows
     ```

-8. To build the `body.proto`:
+8. Build the `body.proto`:

     1. Navigate to `C:\vcpkg\installed\protobuf\x64-windows\tools\protobuf` and make a new directory named `body`:

     ```